DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

   - Settlement Scheme
 ---

+[Applications for teachers and salaried trainees who started their job or course in September 2023 are now open](https://get-a-teacher-relocation-payment.education.gov.uk/).
+You must apply by 31 October 2023.

+If you are a trainee on a fee-paying course, you do not need to apply.
+Check this page for details.

 The information on this page is for:

 * non-UK teachers of languages, physics and general or combined science when it includes physics